Opec turns 60 at 'critical moment' for virus-hit oil

 Tell us what you think.
 Email us at btuserfeedback@sph.com.sg

-Added to the supply backdrop, the United States, now the world's biggest oil producer, curbed the pace of costly shale extraction.
+Added to the supply backdrop, the US, now the world's biggest oil producer, curbed the pace of costly shale extraction.

 BT is now on Telegram!